-Discourse on information processing requires terms as an option, a program, signal, feedback, and a processing system.
+Discourse on information processing requires terms as an option, a processing system, program, signal, and feedback.
 Human logical skill does not work in denial of the nervous system.
-The system can be discussed as an information processing and managing structure, beginning with the single cell, and ending with the intricate connectedness of the human brain.
-Congruence averred in the above terms, feedback reliance shall be appreciated for a natural principle, in biological function.
+The system is discussed as an information processing and managing structure, beginning with the single cell, and ending with the intricate connectedness of the human brain.
+Congruence averred in the above terms, feedback incidence shall be appreciated for a natural principle.

 Positive and negative feedback processes have been evidenced in human nervous systems already at the level of single cells, during electric potential change.
 As within the ionic hypothesis by Alan Lloyd Hodgkin and Andrew Fielding Huxley, action potential generation employs positive feedback, in the depolarizing phase.
-Alternately, the active transport system works on negative feedback, to provide for relative intracellular balance (Vander et al., 1985).
+The active transport system to provide for intracellular balance works on negative feedback (Vander et al., 1985).

 An action potential to be a brief, all-or-none reversal in neuron polarity (ibidem), natural language can be stated to use processing of options.
-Importantly, neuron singular impulse is more than likely to fall within systemic allowance for error; exteroceptive language capacities require action potentials, and saltatory propagation depends on combined synaptic effects.
+Importantly, neuron singular impulses are more than likely to fall within systemic allowance for error; language performance to require action potentials, saltatory propagation depends on combined synaptic effects.
 The basic level of nervous system organization, individual cells deserve acknowledgment in neural higher variables only as part in network efficacy, neural networks to build on neuron particular sites.

 A single neuron may link with thousands of synapses.
-Signals are mostly initiated by joined synaptic activity and launched in series.
-Integrant in natural neural diversity and specialization, the spatial arrangement of synapses or cell receptors might be stated essential, neuron particular sites further to have capability for varied thresholds.
+Signals are initiated mostly by joined synaptic activity and launched in series.
+Integrant in neural diversity and specialization, the spatial arrangement of synapses or cell receptors can be stated essential, neuron particular sites further to be capable of varied thresholds.
 Second messenger extrasynaptic interaction also is known to take place in areas of high-density unmyelinated brain tissue, spatial adjacency thus to affect neural conveyance.
-Flexibility as already in the single cell permits multiple responses, dependent on neural signal type, as well as occurrence (Vander et al., 1985).
+Flexibility as already in the single cell permits multiple responses, dependent on neural signal place, as well as type (Vander et al., 1985).

-The temporal closure on neural communication cannot be disregarded, inhibitory and excitatory values to summate in real time (ibidem).
-In neural transmission for language, the time interval will matter in coherent speech or writing.
-These are the grounds to posit for the actual outcome of neural correlativity to represent a biological function of space as well as time, to an extent greater than assumed within the theories of extrinsic timing (in Puppel, 1988).
+The temporal closure on neural communication yet cannot be disregarded, inhibitory and excitatory values to summate in real time.
+In neural transmission for language as well, cellular feedback depends on the closure for effect (ibidem).
+These are the grounds to posit for the outcome of neural correlativity to represent a biological function of space as well as time, to an extent greater than assumed within the theories of extrinsic timing (in Puppel, 1988).

-Neurons that are not part in a specific speech plan cannot be referenced as inactive, their resting state to rely on a dynamic balance between cell interior and exterior.
-Intrinsic in timing, homeostatic activity may result in action potentials.
-Excitation outcome as in an isolated cell to remain predictable only in terms of statistic approximation (Vander et al., 1985), the preparatory, intrinsic time interval will be of value in the combined actuation for speech and language.
+Neurons that are not part in a specific speech plan cannot be referenced as inactive, their resting state to be a dynamic balance between cell interior and exterior.
+Intrinsic in timing, the homeostatic activity may result in action potentials.
+Excitation as in an isolated cell to remain predictable only in terms of statistic approximation (Vander et al., 1985), the intrinsic time interval will be of value in the combined actuation for speech and language.

 Neurons tend to connect into schemata and correlate into networks.
-Schemata alone can embody speech sound or letter shape representations; networks are indispensable for the neural planning of spoken or written discourse (Puppel, 1992).
-Preparatory actuation makes the correspondence between neural activity and motor behavior difficult to detect and measure (Vander et al., 1985).
-More, speech and language employ inner dynamics rather than strictly a hierarchy.
+Schemata alone may embody speech sound or letter shape representations; networks are indispensable in the neural planning for spoken or written discourse (Puppel, 1992).
+Speech and language employ feedback-mediated dynamics rather than strictly a hierarchy.

 Brain neocortex is the tissue of the highest intricacy.
 However, it is the brainstem reticular structure to mediate long-distance neural transmission.
 Reticular projections help guide multisynaptic pathways and communicate the autonomic, central, and peripheral extents of the nervous system.
 The brainstem has been indicated for neural information processing by ten cranial nerves, of the twelve.
 It helps coordinate eye movement, cardiovascular and respiratory performance, the neural patterns for sleep, as well as wakefulness and focused behavior (ibidem).

-A subcortical body, the brainstem assists phonation and visual language processing, whereas cortical activity may alter autonomic patterns for breathing, the very reticular form to convey the cortical signal.
-Autonomic activity remains vital in muscle engagement for speech, reading or writing, and pupillary response.
+A subcortical body, the brainstem assists phonation and visual language processing, whereas cortical activity may influence breathing, the very reticular form to convey the cortical signal.
+Autonomic activity remains vital in pupillary response, and the tonus to allow muscle engagement for speech, reading or writing.

-John Lacey’s experiments on environment intake or rejection in stereotyped behaviors (in Ciarkowska, 1993), were to explore on human inner, systemic rapport.
-Lacey detected and measured a cortical effect on cardiac outputs that held not only for individuals assessing concurrent experimental contexts, but also for those to act on expected events.
+John Lacey’s experiments on environment intake or rejection in stereotyped behaviors (in Ciarkowska, 1993), were to explore on human systemic rapport.
+He detected and measured a cortical effect over cardiac outputs that held for individuals to assess concurrent experimental contexts, as well as for those to act on expected events.
 The researcher reported a pattern wider than direct response and pointed to afferent feedback, for the impression by intellective faculties over autonomic lifework.

 Engel, Malmo, and Shagass (ibidem) proceeded further with the notion of psychosomatic variance, and postulated person-specific patterns for neurophysiological response.
-The researchers stated their unique variables corresponded with psychological tasks, thus to evidence a learned factor to autonomic functioning.
+They reported parameters that corresponded with psychological tasks, thus to evidence a learned factor in autonomic functioning.
 Autonomic activity is supposed naturally reflex.
-Person-specific patterns can emerge only in learning, that is, via neural path individuate negotiation.
+Person-specific patterns might emerge only via neural path individuate negotiation, possible in human learning.

-The natural neural flexibility to allow individuate merging of autonomic and learned performance would become possible with sustained intrinsic feedback.
-The question to arise is whether voluntary conduct might incorporate reflex commitment, and if there would be an accompanying feedback scope.
+Individuate merger of autonomic and learned performance could not be a genetic program.
+The question to arise is whether voluntary movement naturally would incorporate reflex commitment, and that with an accompanying feedback scope.

 Exactness of use has been disputed, for the term “voluntary” in regard of live structures, inclusive of man.
 Esteeming skill and knowledge, majority of human behavior would belong somewhere in a continuum between the voluntary and the involuntary, rather than within clearly defined boundaries of consciously actualized intention (Vander et al., 1985).

 Walking, though conscious and volitional by standard, employs co-exercise of muscle structures that rely on networks of interneurons.
 The networks engage neural information pools by spinal local levels.
 Interneurons may work as “signal changers” between afferent and efferent terminals (ibidem).
 The same interneurons may take inner descending command, as well as participate in local patterns.
 Upon local feedback, motor pattern change is in a good degree reflex.
-Locomotion can contribute to cognitive mapping and language.
+Locomotion contributes to cognitive mapping and may encourage language.

-Corticospinal and brainstem paths remain mostly outside interoception, in bodily movement altogether.
-The former connectivity type is prominent in supplying the hands; the latter is essential for positioning and movement of the head, especially in response to individually relevant phenomena (ibidem).
-Not only writing, the fine motor behavior of the speech act as well, would exercise a substantial amount of established neural patterns.
-Locally, elementary neural formations are capable of antagonistic muscle routine inhibition.
-At language segmental level, production and perception do not to need much focus to the fine motor detail, unless a disturbance should occur (Puppel, 1988).
+Corticospinal and brainstem paths remain mostly outside interoception.
+The former connectivity type is prominent in supplying the hands; the latter is essential in positioning and movement of the head, especially in response to individually relevant phenomena (ibidem).
+Not only writing, the fine motor behavior of the speech act as well, would exercise a substantial amount of established patterns, without awareness of the neural particular.
+Locally, these are neural elementary formations to manage routine inhibition of antagonistic muscles.
+At language segmental level, production and perception do not need much focus to the fine motor detail, unless a disturbance should occur (Puppel, 1988).